-You can see a variety of different face shapes and genders, which is terrific.
-You can also see the guidelines for the proportions of each face (meaning the distances between various features).
+You can see the guidelines for the proportions of each face (meaning the distances between various features).
 That’s good if you just want to draw these particular faces.

 However, what many developing artists find is that (1) they don’t understand what the lines really mean and therefore don’t know how to place them where they need to be for individual faces, each of which is unique and requires just a bit of tweaking, and (2) how to apply these lines when faces are turned at different angles.
 After all, watch any anime cartoon, strip, or graphic novel, and you’ll see faces turned in all kinds of angles.
 How do those artists maintain the specific features and likenesses so that as the faces turn, you still know which character you’re looking at?

 A great way to master these skills and establish a strong drawing foundation with facial proportions is finding a good lesson on the subject.
 My blog entry on guidelines for choosing quality online drawing instruction can prove useful to you at this point in your journey.
 An example of a solid lesson on this subject would be the eight lesson of my “Drawing Secrets Revealed” series, Lesson 8 – Facial Proportions.
 In this lesson, I teach not only the basic guidelines for facial proportions (similar to the ones shown above but more thorough), but also how to apply them to faces tilted at different angles (see below).
 The practice activities for this lesson help you lock in those concept into your muscle memory.